 NOTE 2—A STA should synchronize to the TSF prior to processing the first protected S1G Beacon frame using BCE.

-Compute AAD for this Management frame, as specified in 12.5.3.3 (BIP AAD construction).
+Compute BIP(#195) AAD for this Management frame, as specified in 12.5.3.3 (BIP AAD construction).

-Extract and save the received MIC value, and compute a verifier over the concatenation of AAD, the management frame body, with the TSF Completion field of the S1G Beacon Compatibility element masked out if the element is present, and MIC element, with the MIC field masked out in the MIC ele-ment.
+Extract and save the received MIC value, and compute a verifier over the concatenation of BIP(#195) AAD, the management frame body, with the TSF Completion field of the S1G Beacon Compatibility element masked out if the element is present, and MIC element, with the MIC field masked out in the MIC ele-ment.
 For BIP-CMAC-128, the integrity value is 64 bits and is computed using AES-128-CMAC; for BIP-CMAC-256, the integrity value is 128 bits and is computed using AES-256-CMAC; for BIP-GMAC-128, the integrity value is 128 bits and is computed using AES-128-GMAC; and, for BIP-GMAC-256, the integrity value is 128 bits and is computed using AES-256-GMAC.
 If the result does not match the received MIC value, then the receiver shall discard the frame, increment the dot11RSNAStatsBIPMICErrors counter by 1, and terminate BIP processing for this reception.

+NOTE—For GMAC, the concatenation is to be input as AAD (Additional Authentication Data) defined in NIST Special Publication 800-38D that expects the plaintext input for the GMAC algorithm to be empty. (#195)

 TGmf Editor: Instruction: Modify 12.5.5 as follows:

 Control integrity protocol (CIP)(#M7)

 Overview